-If you are facing the possibility of revocation on the basis of a violation of any condition of your probation, or for having been arrested on new charges, contact an experienced defense lawyer at the office of Michael K. Allen & Associates in downtown Cincinnati.
+If you are facing the possibility of revocation on the basis of a violation of any condition of your probation, or for having been arrested on new charges, contact an experienced defense lawyer at the office of Michael K. Allen & Associates in downtown Cincinnati and Mason.
 Our experience with the resolution of probation violations can help you avoid the prospect of incarceration in situations such as the following:

 - Failure to maintain contact with your probation officer